bejabeja/geodata-dashboard/README.md

 5. Sidebar.
 Cards section that provides insights into trends and total cases.
 6. Sidebar.
 When data is non-numerical, a dropdown appears with different related information.

+# License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+### Summary of the MIT License
+- You are free to use, modify, and distribute this project.
+- You must include the original license in any copies or substantial portions of the software.
+- The software is provided "as is", without warranty of any kind.

+For more detailed information, please refer to the full text of the MIT License in the [LICENSE](LICENSE) file.